NATO: 21st century

 The 2014 Russian annexation of Crimea led to strong condemnation by all NATO members, and was one of the seven times that Article 4, which calls for consultation among NATO members, has been invoked.
 Prior times included during the Iraq War and Syrian civil war.
 At the 2014 Wales summit, the leaders of NATO's member states formally committed for the first time to spend the equivalent of at least two percent of their gross domestic products on defence by 2024, which had previously been only an informal guideline.

 Steadfast Defender 24 was the largest NATO exercise since the end of the Cold War.

 At the 2016 Warsaw summit, NATO countries agreed on the creation of NATO Enhanced Forward Presence, which deployed four multinational battalion-sized battlegroups in Estonia, Latvia, Lithuania, and Poland.
-Before and during the 2022 Russian invasion of Ukraine, several NATO countries sent ground troops, warships and fighter aircraft to reinforce the alliance's eastern flank, and multiple countries again invoked Article 4.
+Before and during the Russo-Ukrainian war, several NATO countries sent ground troops, warships and fighter aircraft to reinforce the alliance's eastern flank, and multiple countries again invoked Article 4.
 In March 2022, NATO leaders met at Brussels for an extraordinary summit which also involved Group of Seven and European Union leaders.
 NATO member states agreed to establish four additional battlegroups in Bulgaria, Hungary, Romania, and Slovakia, and elements of the NATO Response Force were activated for the first time in NATO's history.

 As of June 2022, NATO had deployed 40,000 troops along its 2,500 km Eastern flank to deter Russian aggression.
 More than half of this number have been deployed in Bulgaria, Romania, Hungary, Slovakia, and Poland, which five countries muster a considerable combined ex-NATO force of 259,000 troops.
 To supplement Bulgaria's Air Force, Spain sent Eurofighter Typhoons, the Netherlands sent eight F-35 attack aircraft, and additional French and US attack aircraft would arrive soon as well.
 In 2025, Germany stationed a full armoured brigade in Lithuania.

+Since US president Donald Trump's reelection in 2024, NATO faced an unprecedented rift between the US and the majority of other NATO members, as the administration repeatedly threatened the sovereignty of two founding members, Canada and Denmark, in its reiterating proposals of Canadian absorption to the US and in the Greenland crisis, respectively, and in wider deterioration of US–European Union and Canada–US relations.
+In March 2026, Trump called NATO allies cowards for refusing calls to help reopen the Strait of Hormuz during the 2026 Israeli–US strikes on Iran, describing the alliance as a "paper tiger" and ineffective without the US.